-When someone has suffered any kind of sexual violence it can affect their behaviour.
-There are very good reasons for such people to behave in certain ways.
-There will always be some thoughts or feelings behind their behaviour:
+When someone has suffered any kind of rape or abuse it can affect their behaviour.
+There are very good reasons for a survivor to behave in certain ways.
+There will always be some thoughts or feelings behind our behaviour:

 Self-protective thoughts or feelings behind your behaviour: